uaraven/antlrscope/README.md

 Output panel will display stream of tokens from lexer, parse tree (if available) and/or list of errors.

 Parse tree can be exported in [dot](https://en.wikipedia.org/wiki/DOT_(graph_description_language)) format to be rendered with [graphviz](https://graphviz.org/).
-Parsing must produce a parse tree before a Graph → Export menu could be available.
+Parsing must complete successfully before a Graph → Export menu could be available.

 ![](antlrscope.png)